 Up on the Summit, Patel fell on the ground with a thud.
 There was no blood, no fuss and no drama.

-At the Castle, bulldozers and dump trucks were beginning to clear up the wreckage from areas where the detectives were finished.
+At the Castle, bulldozers and dump trucks were beginning to clear up the wreckage from areas where the detectives had finished.
 Sir Zubin arrived at the site in his Limousine, soon after they had started to clear up the wreckage.

 He asked around for M6, but no one seemed to know his whereabouts.
 He left messages with the detectives for M6 to report to him immediately in his Castle office, as soon as he returned.

 He was getting really impatient.
 Since his debriefing yesterday, he had heard nothing further from either M6 or Khan about their investigations.
 Khan had rung through just a few minutes earlier, and requested a personal meeting.

 The Castle office was almost empty, but lights still showed from a few cubicles.

 Khan arrived late, and walked straight through to Sir Zubin’s sound-proofed room.
-No usual secretaries were there tonight to impede his approach or to make him wait.
+No usual secretaries were there tonight, to impede his approach or to make him wait.

 “So, where’s my diamond?”
-Sir Zubin demanded finally in a quiet but sharp voice, when M6 had finished.
+Sir Zubin demanded finally, in a quiet but sharp voice, when M6 had finished.
 He glared at M6, leaning forward in his chair.